Where is the online application?

 There is a section on the online application that will require that you submit recommendation requests to those who have agreed to submit letters of recommendation on your behalf.
 The recommender will then be issued an email with instructions for submitting the letter, and filling out the recommendation form.
+You can resend this link if necessary through the application portal.
 While we strongly prefer all letters and forms to be submitted through the online system, there is an option to have your recommender submit your letter offline, in the event that the recommender does not have access to a computer.
 Instructions and a PDF of the offline recommendation form can be found here.

 Yes, the letters and recommendation forms will be matched to your application after submission.

 What if I decide after submitting my application to substitute one letter writer for another?
 What if I end up with four letters of recommendation?

 As long as the letter writer has not begun to submit the letter through the online system, you may log into your online application account and change the recommender information.
 As long as an applicant has three letters of recommendation, it will be considered a complete application and will be available for faculty review.
 If a fourth letter is received, it will be added to your application file.